 This draft Science Work Plan (Work Plan) is part of the documentation pursuant to proposed amendment of Reasonable and Prudent Alternative (RPA) Action Suite I.2 of the National Marine Fisheries Service (NMFS) 2009 Biological Opinion (BiOp) on the Coordinated Long-Term Operation (LTO) of the Central Valley Project (CVP) and State Water Project (SWP).
-The Work Plan identifies a series of management questions intended to direct scientific inquiry that is relevant to Shasta temperature management and CVP & SWP operations in general.
+Within this Work Plan, NMFS and the Bureau of Reclamation (Reclamation) identify a series of management questions intended to direct scientific inquiry that is relevant to Shasta temperature management and CVP & SWP operations in general.
+Furthermore, the Work Plan is intended to compliment the objectives and actions already identified in Reclamation's Draft Workplan for Shasta and Trinity Division Seasonal Operational Water Temperature Modeling (Modeling Workplan), focusing on the physical conditions and operational modeling for the Shasta and Trinity Division of the CVP.